Berlin Adlershof. Science at Work.

 Discover the myth of Adlershof: founded in 1754, birthplace of German aviation, and site for research, film and television.
-Today the area has around 17,000 inhabitants, most located in the heart of the "old village".
-The Technology Park is close to the former airfield and new park.
+Today the area has around 20,000 inhabitants, most located in the heart of the "old village".
+The Technology Park is close to the former airfield, now a landscape park.

 The Berlin Adlershof Science City is one of the most successful high-technology locations in Germany—and Berlin’s largest media site.
-Ten Non-University Research Institutes, six Natural Sciences Departments of Humboldt University, some 1,000 businesses and a rich history await you at Berlin-Brandenburg’s top Science, Business and Media hub.
+Renowned non-university research institutes, the natural sciences campus of Humboldt-Universität zu Berlin, 1,270 businesses and a rich history await you at Berlin-Brandenburg’s top Science, Business and Media hub.
 More than 34,000 people work and study in the science city of Adlershof, which covers an area of 4.6 km².
 Learn more about all the facts and figures…